© Crown copyright 2017

 if there is a concern that someone who is currently acting as a trustee, employee or is otherwise involved in the charity, is unsuitable to hold that position

-when there are concerns or allegations that a child or adult at risk has been abused or mistreated, and this is in connection with the activities of a charity or someone closely involved in a charity
+when there are concerns or allegations that a child or adult has been abused or mistreated, and this is in connection with the activities of a charity or someone closely involved in a charity

 The Commission will focus on: